tomjones-4/BetterThanAirbnb/memory-bank/activeContext.md

 ## Next Steps

-- Update `memory-bank/progress.md` to reflect the refactoring and creation of the `useListings` hook.
+- Update `memory-bank/progress.md` to reflect the fix to the `fetchUsers` function.
 - Attempt completion of the task.

 ## Active Decisions & Considerations